Kershaw wins 15th, Dodgers top Chisox 1-0 for 10th W in row | New Country 923

-Kershaw (15-2) made his first start since the All-Star break, scattering seven hits and a walk to post his 11th win in a row.
+Kershaw (15-2) made his first start since the All-Star break, allowing seven hits and a walk to post his 11th win in a row.

+“I was little rusty tonight,” said Kershaw, who struck out seven and lowered his ERA to 2.07.
+“The fastball command wasn’t great the first few innings.
+It got a little better as we went along.
+Nine days off is definitely not something I’m used to.
+I’m thankful to get out of this unscathed and get the win.”

-The Dodgers, with the best record in baseball at 65-29, have won 30 of 34.
+The Dodgers, with the best record in baseball at 65-29, have won 30 of 34 — the best 34-game stretch in the franchise’s rich history.
 This is the second 10-game winning streak of the season for the NL West leaders.

 Relievers Pedro Baez and Kenley Jansen closed it out.
 Jansen survived a deep fly by Matt Davidson to record his 24th save in 24 chances.